'Lean On Me,' 'Lovely Day' singer Bill Withers dies at 81

 Though his songs often dealt with relationships, Withers also wrote ones with social commentary, including “Better Off Dead” about an alcoholic’s suicide, and “I Can’t Write Left-Handed,” about an injured Vietnam War veteran.

-His music has been sampled and covered by such artists as BlackStreet's "No Diggity," Will Smith's version of " Just The Two Of Us, " Black Eyed Peas' "Bridging The Gap" and Twista's "Sunshine."
-The song "Lean on Me" was the title theme of a 1989 movie starring Morgan Freeman.
+His music has been covered by such artists as Barbra Streisand, Michael Jackson, Aretha Franklin, Tom Jones, Linda Ronstadt, Paul McCartney, Sting, Johnny Mathis, Aaron Neville, Al Jarreau, Mick Jagger, Nancy Wilson and Diana Ross.
+The song “Lean on Me” was the title theme of a 1989 movie starring Morgan Freeman.

 His songs are often used on the big screen, including “The Hangover,” “28 Days,” “American Beauty,” “Jerry Maguire,” “Crooklyn,” “Flight,” “Beauty Shop,” “The Secret Life of Pets” and “Flight.”